Enrollment Dates and Application Deadlines

 - A current resume or curriculum vitae

-- A writing sample demonstrating your research skills, critical and creative thinking abilities, and writing capacities.
-The writing sample should be 10-20, double-spaced, pages and can be a paper from an undergraduate course or part of a senior project/thesis.
-If you are submitting part of a longer paper, please include a cover page describing the submission.
-It is ideal if the topic is relevant to your areas of interest in cultural studies and ties somewhat to your letter of application, though that is not required.
+- A writing sample demonstrating your research skills and interests, critical and creative thinking abilities, and writing capacities.
+The writing sample should be 10-20, double-spaced, pages.
+It can be a paper from an undergraduate course or part of a senior project/thesis.
+Consider situating your writing sample in your statement of intent, as its topic or methods pertain to your cultural studies research interests.
+If it is part of a longer paper, include a brief description of the excerpt's relation to the larger project.

 - All unofficial transcripts from prior academic work, including college, university, and technical school.
 If admitted, you will be asked to submit an official transcript from the institution at which you completed your last degree.

-- [Optional] 1 - 2 items representative of your best work.
-Items may include your media or creative work, products of your research activities, documentation of community-based or activist projects in which you have played a central role, or any other materials that you consider relevant to your application.
+- [Optional] 1 - 2 items representative of other, additional dimensions of your work or experience.
+Items may include your media or creative work, products of your research activities, documentation of community-based or activist projects in which you have played a central role, or any other materials that you consider relevant to your application

-There is not a specific undergraduate degree necessary to be considered for the Cultural Studies program, and students who hold a bachelor's degree in any undergraduate discipline are encouraged to apply.
+There is not a specific undergraduate degree necessary to be considered for the Cultural Studies program, although related coursework will strengthen your application.
+Students who hold a bachelor's degree in any undergraduate discipline are encouraged to apply.

 Enter your GPA based on your last two years of undergraduate or graduate coursework.
 Our office will make our own calculation once we receive your transcripts.
 The minimum GPA required for admission is 3.0.